mlukas6/massmind-segmentation/README.md

 Two findings, both **consistent with the MassMIND paper**:

-1. **`living_obs` IoU collapses to exactly 0** with plain cross-entropy and `argmax` decoding.
-The class is 1/2000 as common as water; gradients never push a logit high enough to win an `argmax`.
-The paper hit the same wall — their UNet got F1 = 16.1 at τ = 0.6, but F1 = 54.5 at τ = 0.3.
-Signal is in the logits; argmax discards it.
-Our `trans_aux` config (focal loss + transformer bottleneck + deep-supervision aux heads) is designed to push the logits in the right direction; the threshold sweep at τ=0.3 is the complementary decoding-side fix.
+1. **`living_obs` IoU collapsed to exactly 0** with plain cross-entropy at 20 epochs.
+The class is ~1/2000 as common as water; CE gradient is dominated by the easy majority and never pushes the rare logit high enough to win an `argmax`. **This drove the switch to focal loss** — and the final 50-epoch focal-loss runs lift `living_obs` to 0.63–0.69 IoU on all three configs (see "Final results"), so the planned τ-threshold decoding fix turned out to be unnecessary.
 2. **Pipeline B destroys the `obstacle` class** (0.666 → 0.00008).
 Even
-   modest photometric perturbations break LWIR.
-The MassMIND paper's Section 5 explicitly warns against brightness jitter; our Run 4-equivalent reproduces the failure mode.
+   modest photometric perturbations break LWIR — the MassMIND paper's Section 5 explicitly warns against brightness jitter.
+This is why the final runs use Pipeline A (geometric-only augmentation).

 A and C land within 0.005 mIoU of each other for the baseline, suggesting the geometric augmentations in A add little over plain normalisation when training